anttiluode/ArtificialVisualCortex/README.md

 z(t) = A · sin(2π · f · t + φ)
 ```

 Parameters A, f, φ are updated online each frame.
-No discrete memory,
+There is no discrete
-no replay buffer, no hidden state.
-The memory **is** the oscillator field.
+memory, no replay buffer, and no hidden state vector.
+The memory **is**
+the oscillator field.

 ---